-You cannot connect to a remote PC using its IP address or DNS name over a local area network (LAN) or via the Internet through port forwarding.
-The connection thumbnail in the Viewer address book keeps showing "Idle or offline" status.
+You cannot connect to a remote PC using direct connection over a local area network (LAN) or via the Internet through port forwarding.
+The connection thumbnail in the Viewer address book keeps showing "UNKNOWN" status.

 Possible causes and solutions

 Make sure the Host is running on the remote PC.
 The Host icon should be visible in the system tray.
 Also, the